kylecorry31/kylecorry31.github.io/src/research/augmented-reality.md

 category: trail-sense
 ---

 Augmented Reality (AR) is a technology that allows for the overlay of digital content on top of the real world.
 It can be used in a variety of applications, such as navigation, astronomy, and gaming.
-In this article, I'll cover the system used in Trail Sense, which uses built-in Android features to create an AR experience without the need to external libraries such as ARCore.
+In this article, I'll cover the system used in Trail Sense, which uses built-in Android features to create an AR experience without the need for external libraries such as ARCore.

 ## Background